katherine-welbourne/imdb-sentiment-analysis/README.md

-Here’s an example structure for your `README.md` file tailored for your `imdb-sentiment-analysis` project:

----

 # **IMDB Sentiment Analysis**
 Fine-tuning a BERT-based language model to classify movie reviews as positive or negative using the IMDB dataset.